Status and phase

 Full description

-This Phase 1-2 clinical trial is a randomized, controlled, open-label study using a sequential cohort design.
-Assignment to cohorts will be based on the following dosages and weight ranges: 0.5 mL/kg and 1.0 mL/kg; weight ≥1000 g and ≤3000 g, and weight ≥800 g and ≤999 g.
+This Phase 1-2 clinical trial is a randomized, controlled, open-label study using a modified sequential cohort design.
+Assignment to cohorts will be based on the following dosages and weight ranges: 0.5 mL/kg and 1.0 mL/kg; weight ≥1000 g and ≤3000 g, and weight ≥500 g and ≤999 g.

 In each cohort, patients will be randomized to either ST266 + SOC or SOC alone.
-The first 3 patients randomized to ST266 will be staggered, where each patient must complete their 10 day treatment cycle and 1 month follow up visit and be evaluated by the Data Safety Monitoring Board (DSMB), before dosing of the next patient occurs.
-Patients randomized to SOC alone will follow the treatment plan as dictated by the Investigator or licensed medical designee and will be evaluated for the same inclusion/exclusion criteria and selected endpoints for analysis.
-If for any reason a patient is withdrawn, the decision for replacement will be determined by the DSMB.
+In the first cohort, the first three patients randomized to ST266 were staggered, where each patient completed their 10-day treatment period containing 10 treatment cycles and Day 28/1 Month follow-up visit and were evaluated by the Data Safety Monitoring Board (DSMB), before dosing of the next patient occurred.
+Patients randomized to SOC alone followed the treatment plan as dictated by the Investigator site SOC procedures and were evaluated for the same inclusion/exclusion criteria and selected endpoints for analysis.
+If for any reason a patient was withdrawn, the decision for replacement was determined by the DSMB.

 Enrollment